MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Experiments

 The average downstream performance of these models (Figure~\ref{fig:ablate}) shows varying contributions by each component: The \textbf{Instructions} data is the most critical driver of performance, as its removal results in the largest, consistent drop of average performance compared to other configurations.
-Removing \textbf{Instructions} particularly leads to severe drop on GSM8k (from $0.47$ to $0.03$) and MBPP, as shown in Tab. \ref{fig:ablate_table}.
+Removing \textbf{Instructions} particularly leads to severe drop on GSM8k (from $0.47$ to $0.03$) and MBPP, as shown in Figure~\ref{fig:ablate_table}.
 Absent the \textbf{Instructions} data, the model fails to match the gains of the full mix, underscoring the essential role of instruction-following data in generalization.

 Removing the \textbf{Web} component (\textbf{w/o Web}, blue dashed line) also results in a performance drop below the full dataset, albeit less dramatically.
-Tab. \ref{fig:ablate_table} shows a drop from $0.47$ to $0.41$ on GSM8k, far less severe than the drop close to $0$ for \textbf{w/o Instructions} and only slight changes on code evals.
-The comparison of ablation effects again highlights the crucial role of \textbf{Instructions} data.
+Figure~\ref{fig:ablate_table} shows a drop from $0.47$ to $0.41$ on GSM8k, far less severe than the drop close to $0$ for \textbf{w/o Instructions} and only slight changes on code evals.
+The comparison of ablation effects again highlights the \textbf{crucial role of instruction and reasoning data in achieving high performance}.